awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-vs.md

 1. In **Region**, choose the AWS Region where you want to create the repository\.
 CodeCommit repositories are organized by AWS Region\.

 1. In **Name**, enter a name for this repository\.
-Repository names must be unique within an AWS account\.
+Repository names must be unique within an Amazon Web Services account\.
 There are character and length limits\.
 For more information, see [Quotas](limits.md)\.
 In **Description**, enter an optional description for this repository\.
 This helps others understand what the repository is for, and helps distinguish it from other repositories in the region\.

 1. In **Clone into**, enter or browse to the folder or directory where you want to clone this repository on your local computer\.
 Visual Studio automatically clones the repository after it's created and creates the local repo in the location you choose\.